mlhartme/stool/main/documentation.md

     stage is not running, applications cannot be accessed.
 This is the initial state after creation or after it was stopped.
   * **up**
-    stage is running, applications can be access via application url(s).
+    stage is running, applications can be accessed via application url(s).
 This is the state after successful start or restart.
   * **sleeping**
     stage is temporarily not running; state after stage was stopped with `-sleep`.